lubuntu-team/manual/source/2/2.2/2.2.1/libreoffice.rst

 If you are about to close a document without saving it in LibreOffice a dialog will popup asking :guilabel:`Save changes to document before closing?`.
 If you do not want to save what you were working on press the :guilabel:`Don't Save` button.
 To not quit LibreOffice press the :guilabel:`Cancel` button.
 To Save the document to not lose your work press the :guilabel:`Save` button.

+To open a particular file press the :guilabel:`Open File` button.

 Screenshot
 ----------
 .. image:: libreoffice.png